netneurolab/conn2res/README.rst

 a diversity of neuroscience tasks provided by `NeuroGym <https://github.com/neurogym/neurogym>`__.

-A short primer on Reservoir Computing
+A brief primer on Reservoir Computing
 -------------------------------------

 Reservoir computing is a computational paradigm that uses artificial recurrent